 “It must be acknowledged also, that being cut off from school exacerbates the vulnerability and disadvantage of many children and young people.
 They tell us how they feel isolated, frustrated and fearful.
 It is difficult to share a sense of hope without any information on when they will be able to see their teachers and friends again.
 A clearly-communicated roadmap for the safe re-opening of schools, in line with public health guidance, would be most welcome and helpful to this end.

 “Childline is always here for any child or young person who would like support, in relation to any issue which may be on their mind.
-The service can be reached at any time by calling 1800 66 66 66, online at Childline.ie, or by sending a text to 50101.
+The service can be reached at any time by calling 1800 66 66 66 or via live chat on Childline.ie.

 “It is important that parents and carers know that support is available to them also.
 The ISPCC’s Support Line Service is available 9am – 1pm Monday – Friday mornings by calling 01 522 4300 or by sending an email to [email protected]”